 Stephen J. Immelt is the CEO of Hogan Lovells and divides his time between the firm’s London and Washington, D.C. office.
-Prior to taking on this position, Steve served as the Global Co-Head of Hogan Lovells' Litigation and Arbitration practice and a member of the International Management Committee.
+Prior to taking on this position, Steve served as the Global Co-Head of Hogan Lovells' Litigation and Arbitration practice and as a member of the International Management Committee.
 Steve also served for four years as the head of the international offices of Hogan & Hartson (predecessor of Hogan Lovells) and as the managing partner of the firm's Baltimore office for ten years.

 Steve’s legal practice has focused primarily on complex enforcement litigation relating to a range of healthcare issues.
 For more than 20 years, Steve has represented pharmaceutical companies, medical device companies, academic health centers and medical schools, clinical laboratories, and other providers of healthcare in connection with a wide variety of governmental investigations, both civil and criminal in nature, involving issues arising under federal and state laws that govern healthcare providers.
 These matters have included a wide range of issues arising under the Anti-Kickback Act, the Food Drug and Cosmetics Act, the Foreign Corrupt Practices Act, and the False Claims Act.
 Steve has particular experience in off-label and financial relationship cases.
 He has also handled a variety of issues arising from funded research, both in terms of compliance with regulatory requirements governing the use of research funds and allegations of misconduct by researchers.

 Steve speaks and writes frequently on healthcare fraud and compliance issues and has been recognized nationally for his expertise in these areas.